cra88y/searxng-stream-gemini/README.md

 - `LLM_TEMPERATURE`: Defaults to `0.2`.
 - `LLM_CONTEXT_COUNT`: Search results to include.
 Defaults to `5`.
 - `LLM_TABS`: Comma-separated tab whitelist.
 Defaults to general,science,it,news.
 - `LLM_STYLE`: UI mode.
-Set to "simple" for no interactive controls (copy, regenerate, follow up, continue).
-Defaults to simple.
+Set to "interactive" for interactive controls (copy, regenerate, follow up, continue).
+Defaults to "simple".

 ## How It Works